College Basketball on USA: 1980s coverage overview

 Eddie Doucette, Jim Karvellas, Al Trautwig, Pat Scanlon, Bruce Beck, and Pete Maravich.
 Sometimes, the play-by-play announcers would work with each other and even do color.

 On January 24, 1984, Al Albert, working for USA network, called what Syracuse fans call the greatest game in the Carrier Dome ever.
-Syracuse faced Boston College, and the teams were tied 73-73 after a missed free throw by Boston College's Martin Clark.
+Syracuse faced Boston College, and the teams were tied 73–73 after a missed free throw by Boston College's Martin Clark.
 Sean Kerins passed the rebound to Pearl Washington who took three steps and made a half court shot to win the game.
 Albert's call lives in infamy as The Greatest Play By Play Call in the Carrier Dome ever: "Washington, two seconds, OHHHH!
 'The Pearl' hits it ..at midcourt."
 Syracuse University basketball fans call that the greatest nine words in Syracuse history.

-2020s coverage overview
+2020s return and expansion

-Currently NBC Sports holds the rights to 35 men's and women's Atlantic 10 basketball games.
-As previously mentioned, beginning with 2022, the majority of these games will air on the USA Network.
+NBC Sports held the rights to 35 men's and women's Atlantic 10 basketball games.
+Until 2021, these games aired on NBCSN.
+NBCSN shut down at the end of 2021, after which USA Network assumed its A-10 broadcasts (among other sports properties).